 Brisbane Qld 4001

 Allow a minimum of 4–6 weeks for an application to be processed, from the time that we receive all relevant information.
 The processing time depends on the complexity of the matter and our workload at the time.
+In particular, applications involving more complex issues or requiring additional information may take longer to process.
 We will notify you in writing of the outcome of your ex gratia application.

 If your application is approved: